cesarliws/rock-paper-scissors-game/README.md

-# rock-paper-scissors-game
+# Rock Paper Scissors Game and Tournament Engines

-A simple Rock Paper Scissors game engine and tournament exercise implemented in C#.
+- A simple Rock Paper Scissors game and tournament engines implemented in C#.
+- Unit testing of game and tournament engines.